H. Craig Hanna

-H. Craig Hanna (born 1967), is an American figurative painter living in Paris.
+H. Craig Hanna (born 1967) is an American figurative painter living in Paris.

-The National Museum of History and Art (MNHA) Luxembourg, which hosted an exhibition of his work in 2016, describes his work with the following: “He reinterprets the history of European painting through the eyes of a master draughtsman and the unique viewpoint of an artist of his time by developing his very own technique (painting on Plexiglas) featuring striking colour effects and compositions.”
+The National Museum of History and Art (MNHA) Luxembourg, which hosted an exhibition of his work in 2016, said: "He reinterprets the history of European painting through the eyes of a master draughtsman and the unique viewpoint of an artist of his time by developing his very own technique (painting on Plexiglas) featuring striking colour effects and compositions."

 In addition to Paris, he has lived and worked in New York, London and Malta.

 Early life and education

 H. Craig Hanna was born in Cleveland, Ohio in 1967.
 He has been drawing since his childhood.
-He earned his BFA from Syracuse University in 1994 and his MFA from the School of Visual Arts in 1996.
+He earned his BFA from Syracuse University in 1994, and his MFA from the School of Visual Arts in 1996.
 He started doing figurative classical painting from life at that time.
-His teacher John Foot introduced him to the Great Masters of figurative painting, such as Rembrandt, Velasquez, Sargent and Ingres.
-The Metropolitan Museum of Art played an important role in the painter's artistic education.
+His teacher John Foot introduced him to the great masters of figurative painting, such as Rembrandt, Velasquez, Sargent and Ingres.
+The Metropolitan Museum of Art played an important role in Hanna's artistic education.